ElliotKillick/qvm-create-windows-qube/README.md

 #### Advisories

 Windows 7 and Windows Server 2008 R2 reached end of life (EOL) on [January 14, 2020](https://support.microsoft.com/en-us/help/4057281/windows-7-support-will-end-on-january-14-2020).
 Updates for these OSs are still available with Extended Security Updates (ESUs) if paid for.
 Office 365 for these OSs will continue getting security updates at no additional cost until [January 2023](https://support.office.com/en-us/article/windows-7-end-of-support-and-office-78f20fab-b57b-44d7-8368-06a8493f3cb9).

-If RDP is to be enabled on a Windows 7 qube (not default) then make sure it is fully up-to-date because the latest Windows 7 ISO Microsoft offers is unfortunately still vulnerable to [BlueKeep](https://en.wikipedia.org/wiki/BlueKeep) and related DejaBlue vulnerabilities.

-A critical vulnerability in Windows 10 and Windows Server 2016/2019 cryptography was [recently disclosed](https://media.defense.gov/2020/Jan/14/2002234275/-1/-1/0/CSA-WINDOWS-10-CRYPT-LIB-20190114.PDF).
-This allows any and all cryptography in these OSs (including HTTPS; the little padlock in your browser) to be easily intercepted.
-When Microsoft releases an updated ISO, the direct links in `download-windows.sh` will be updated but until then please update your qubes if they run the aforementioned OSs.

 ## Privacy